 Inserting data using Gremlin

-Two methods are shown below, using graph methods and using graph traversal methods.
+Two methods are demonstrated: using graph methods and using graph traversal methods.
 The graph methods have been benchmarked as several times faster for insertions in informal testing.
 The graph traversal methods are useful for on-the-fly insertions during development.

 Although DSE Graph will insert data without previously creating schema, it is best practice to create schema prior to data insertion.